dmbarbour/wikilon/docs/AwelonLang.md

         my_session = [foo][bar][baz]

 Here our session view might involve editing the words `foo` `bar` and `baz`.
 Additionally, we would edit the definition of `my_session` if we open or close words while editing.
-A more sophisticated session model might additionally support namespaces, rendering or view hints, task lists, recent history, composition, and so on.
+A more sophisticated session model might additionally support namespaces and other rendering hints, task lists, recent history, composition, and so on.

-### Qualified Namespaces
+### Namespaces

-Namespaces support shorthand expression of large names.
-This role naturally falls under the domain of editable views.
-A view could easily support comments of form `using large_prefix as x` such that `x_foo` rewrites to `large_prefix_foo` in the code.
-We could also model packages of nicknames, such that a package is accessed by `using package_of_nicknames` or `using jargon`.
-Some views may support keywords or DSLs with implicit namespaces.

-*Note:* Editable views don't easily support "search" based namespaces, where we search a dictionary for an appropriate definition in a given context.
-However, a development environment could provide likely candidates at edit time based on fuzzy find for type and name.
-For interactive development like this, we could also use color or iconography to distinguish words instead of prefixes.
+Shorthand for large names is convenient for reading and writing code.
+One common mechanism for this shorthand is "namespaces".
+Conventionally, namespaces hide a common prefix for large, fully qualified names.
+Namespaces ultimately a user experience concern, a natural fit for editable views and projectional editing.

+Support for qualified namespaces is very simple and unambiguous.
+For example, we comment `import large_prefix as x` then we subsequently resolve `x_foo` to `large_prefix_foo`.
+But we can also support ambiguous namespaces, e.g. if we `import foo` and `import bar` then a symbol `xyzzy` refers ambiguously to word `foo_xyzzy` or `bar_xyzzy` or plain old `xyzzy`.

+In context of editable views, ambiguities must be resolved at edit time.
+The code saved into the dictionary will use fully qualified names.
+Resolution of ambiguity can be achieved heuristically (search for defined words, match on types) or interactively (e.g. via code completion, intellisense).
+Conversely, a development environment could render an ambiguous word using a color or subscript to reduce ambiguity for the human reader.
+For environments where such mechanisms aren't available, it seems wiser to favor qualified namespaces.

+*Aside:* Namespaces are best managed separately from function definitons, e.g. at the *Session View* layer.
+This separation helps amortize overheads, reduce clutter, and avoid entanglement between definitions and development environment.
+Namespaces could feasibly be customized per user or project.
+This observation might generalize to many other rendering hints.

 ## Arrays and In-place Updates